at Advocates for Children

-Pre-k programs offer a crucial opportunity for young children to develop the social, emotional and cognitive skills.
-The McKinney-Vento Act protects preschool children and entitles them the right to continued enrollment and transportation to their district of origin.
+Pre-K programs offer a crucial opportunity for young children to develop their social, emotional and cognitive skills.
+The McKinney-Vento Act protects preschool children in temporary housing and gives them the right to continued enrollment and transportation to their district of origin.
 In addition, younger children must have access to early intervention services.
 42 U.S.C.
 11432(g)(3)(I)(i).

 Click on the links below to learn more about preschool for students experiencing homelessness.

 Find answers to commonly asked questions about preschool for students in temporary housing situations.

 Ounce of Prevention Fund and the U.S. Department of Health and Human Services Administration for Children and Families (ACF) released the "Self-Assessment Tool for Early Childhood Programs Serving Families Experiencing Homelessness," a tool designed for child care, Head Start and Early Head Start, and public pre-k programs as a guide for welcoming and supporting families and children experiencing homelessness into these programs.
 This tool contains recommendations for making early childhood programs more responsive to the unique needs of infants, toddlers, preschoolers, and their families who experience homelessness in five areas: Identification and Support; Removal of Barriers; Responding to Family Needs; Engagement in Strategic Collaboration; and Improving Collection, Reporting and Utilization of Data.
 The tool includes additional resources to support programs.

 Directory of New York State Child Care Coordinating Council (NYSCCCC) Affiliates: Child Care Resource and Referral (CCR&R) Program